Code4Thought-Podcast/newsletters/posts_2023/CaseOpenSource.md

 # The Case for Open Source and Open Data

 It all started with me trying to do some scripting work one morning in February.
 Scripting has become an important part of my podcasting efforts.
 And with 57 episodes published at the time of writing, there's been a lot of scripting.
-For over two years, I have been using a scripting app and it's been an overall good and very smooth experience.
-It runs on desktops and mobile devices.
-The text editor is simple and well designed and uses markdown formatting.
+For over two years, I subscribed to a bespoke app for this purpose.
+It's been an overall good and very smooth experience.
+It runs on and syncs between desktops and mobile devices.
+The text editor is simple, well designed and uses markdown formatting.
+It's a nice end-to-end solution to create, organise, store and share content.

 All well and good.

 Until the aforementioned morning, that is.
 On that day, the licence server of the app, which manages subscription and users, decided to throw a wobbly.
 It no longer recognised and accepted my subscription, which at that stage was still valid for another 6 months.
 All of a sudden I was locked out.
 And instead of working on my content I spent the entire morning trying to restore access to it.

-When the licence server gracefully accepted my credentials again, I thought I'd do the right thing and start saving and exporting my scripts elsewhere.
-Helpfully, there are share, save and export functions in the app.
+When the licence server gracefully accepted my credentials again, I thought I'd do the right thing and save my scripts elsewhere as a backup.
+Helpfully, the app has share, save and export functions.
-Alas, the content is saved using a proprietary, binary format instead of the markdown text format it has been written in.
-And exporting gets you PDFs, which isn't exactly an editor's dream either.
+Alas, rather than saving the content in the markdown text format it was written in, it is being saved using a proprietary binary format.
+And exporting gets you PDFs, which isn't exactly any editor's dream.

 In short, the purveyor of the application had me in a vice by restricting both access (I have to be a paid subscriber) and use (the data format is proprietary or a difficult to edit version) of my content.
 Which raises an interesting question about who controls and owns the digital content we create (see [3]).